great-expectations/great_expectations/docs/contributing/style_guide.rst

 .. _contributing_style_guide:

 Style Guide
 ==============

 * Ensure any new features or behavioral differences introduced by your changes are documented in the docs, and ensure you have docstrings on your contributions.
-We use the Sphinx's Napoleon extension to build documentation from Google-style docstrings (see http://www.sphinx-doc.org/en/master/ext/napoleon.html).
+We use the Sphinx's `Napoleon extension <http://www.sphinx-doc.org/en/master/ext/napoleon.html>`__ to build documentation from Google-style docstrings.
 * Avoid abbreviations, e.g. use `column_index` instead of `column_idx`.
 * Use unambiguous expectation names, even if they're a bit longer, e.g. use `expect_columns_to_match_ordered_list` instead of `expect_columns_to_be`.
 * Expectation names should reflect their decorators:

     * `expect_table_...` for methods decorated directly with `@expectation`
     * `expect_column_values_...` for `@column_map_expectation`
     * `expect_column_...` for `@column_aggregate_expectation`